CSUMB-SP17-CST499/zookeeper-mesos/README.md

 # Documentation

-Documentation is available in the docs/ directory.
+Documentation is available in the docs/directory.

 # License